 Approved kennels and veterinary clinics, where otherwise allowed, and common household pets, are exempted from this provision.

-The Board of Adjustment, in determining whether or not to grant conditional use approval, shall also consider the proposed housing, feeding, exercise, and waste disposal areas for the proposed animals in relation to neighboring properties to ensure that no objectionable odor, noise, nuisance, health or safety hazards, or other detrimental effects are created.
+The DRB, in determining whether or not to grant conditional use approval, shall also consider the proposed housing, feeding, exercise, and waste disposal areas for the proposed animals in relation to neighboring properties to ensure that no objectionable odor, noise, nuisance, health or safety hazards, or other detrimental effects are created.

 Backyard Chickens: Except for the AR & C1 zones, a use permit shall be required for the keeping of any domesticated chickens and shall be assigned to the landowner and chicken keeper.
 An inspection shall be required once the chickens are on the premises.
 The Town retains the right to further inspections to determine whether a violation exists or has been corrected.
 The setback requirements for chickens shall be the same as the setback requirements for which the property is located.
 Exception: Lots located outside the AR & C1 zones that are greater than 1.5 acres shall be allowed up to 12 female chickens with all setback requirements being 50’ from the property lines.